 A road in Masai Mara in the Western side of the reserve

 The Nairobi - Mai Mahiu - Narok highway heading to Masai Mara

-Two types of vehicles are commonly used for Safaris in Kenya and East Africa for that matter, and these are the Safari Tour Minibuses / Tour Vans, and the 4x4 Safari Jeeps, typically Toyota Landcruiser or less commonly Landrover vehicles.
-Both types of vehicles have built in, pop-up game viewing roof hatches which the Driver opens once on a game drive in the park or reserve, UHF Radio Calls and Cooler Boxes.
-The Tour Vans cost less than four wheel drive Safari Jeeps.
+So which type of Safari vehicles do you get in Masai Mara ?
+There are two basic types of vehicles commonly used for Safaris in Kenya and generally in East Africa for that matter and these are the Safari Tour Minibuses ( Tour Vans) and the 4x4 Safari Jeeps, typically Toyota Landcruiser or less commonly Landrover vehicles.
+All types of vehicles have built in, pop-up game viewing roof hatches which the Driver opens once on a game drive in the park or reserve, UHF Radio Calls and Cooler Boxes.
+The Tour Vans cost much less than the four wheel drive Safari Jeeps.
 Should be noted that there are some tour vans which also come with 4x4 capability, albeit with the lack of ground clearance or off road ability that comes with a Landcruiser.
 Both types of vehicles typically seat a maximum of 7 passengers with 6 being ideal and 8 passengers being the upper limit with an extra seat fitted into tge vehicle.
 Luggage restrictions apply.

 Typical Safari Tour Van or Minibus